Flux-pulse-assisted Readout of a Fluxonium Qubit: Fluxonium Qubit

 where $E_{C}$ is the charging energy of the fluxonium island, $E_{L}$ is the inductive energy of the inductor, $E_{J}$ is the Josephson energy, $\phi_{ext} = 2\pi(\Phi_{ext}\slash\Phi_{0})$, and $\Phi_{ext}$ is the physical flux threading the loop shared by the Josephson junction and the inductor.
 It is convenient to simulate the fluxonium Hamiltonian in the harmonic oscillator basis where the charge operator is defined as $\hat{n} = \frac{-i}{\sqrt{2}\phi_{0}}(\hat{c}-\hat{c}^{\dagger}$) and the flux operator takes the form $\hat{\phi} = \frac{\phi_{0}}{\sqrt{2}}(\hat{c}+\hat{c}^{\dagger})$, where $\phi_{0} = (8E_{C} \slash E_{L})^{1/4}$, and $\hat{c}$ and $\hat{c}^{\dagger}$ are the annihilation and creation operators, respectively, of the qubit basis states \cite{zhu2013circuit}.

 The resonator and coupling between the resonator and qubit, where the coupling term assumes the rotating wave approximation, are modeled by

 In these equations, $\omega_{r} = 1 \slash \sqrt{LC}$ is the resonant frequency of the resonator, $g$ is the coupling strength mediated by the coupling capacitor, and $\hat{a}^{\dagger}$ and $\hat{a}$ are the creation and annihilation operators of the resonator.
+Summing the three terms expressed in Eq.~(\ref{Hflux}-\ref{Hcoup}) yields the total system Hamiltonian used in subsequent sections to obtain the numerical results.